Security How Businesses can protect themselves from Modern day crime.

 Danny Scholfield, Sales and Marketing Director at Expert Security UK, offered one theory as to why so many people are more concerned about becoming a victim of crime than they were 10 years ago.

 “Increased media exposure certainly has a big part to play.
-The rapid emergence of social media has resulted in 24/7 reporting, with the impacts of crime being amplified,” he commented.
+The rapid emergence of social media has resulted in 24/7 reporting, with the impacts of crime being amplified,”

 “Not so long ago, certain crimes would have gone unreported or would have flown under the radar because of a lack of media coverage.
 In 2016, everyone has smartphones and are able to report on developing situations live.
 While this is a good thing on the one hand, it does make it seem like more crimes are happening, whereas the statistics suggest otherwise.”